Australia men's national under-20 soccer team: 2014 AFC U-19 Championship

 Australia started the 2014 AFC U-19 Championship campaign by participating in the qualifiers in October 2013.
 They travelled to Malaysia where they were joined by Vietnam, Hong Kong and Chinese Taipei.
 Mongolia had withdrawn.
 The first game was an easy 7–0 win over Hong Kong.
 Peter Skapetis scored four goals.
 They then defeated Chinese Taipei 3–0 before a humiliating 5–1 loss to Vietnam.
-Despite this, Australia were to proceed to the finals tournament as one of the best second placed teams.
+Despite this, Australia was to proceed to the finals tournament as one of the best second placed teams.

 The 2014 AFC U-19 Championship was hosted by Myanmar in October 2014.
 Paul Okon again was head coach of the Young Socceroos for the tournament.
 The opening game was against United Arab Emirates.
 Brandon Borrello gave Australia a late lead but an 85th-minute penalty to the UAE saw the score end in a draw.
 The second match was a 1–0 win over Indonesia through a Jaushua Sotirio goal.
 The final group game had Australia leading Uzbekistan in the 66th minute thanks to Stefan Mauk.
-However an 82nd-minute equaliser would prove devastating for Australia as this, and the result in the concurrent game placed UAE, Uzbekistan and Australia all on five points with Australia having the inferior goal difference and hence elimination from the tournament.
+However, an 82nd-minute equaliser would prove devastating for Australia as this, and the result in the concurrent game placed UAE, Uzbekistan and Australia all on five points with Australia having the inferior goal difference and hence elimination from the tournament.
 Many observers sighted Australia's lack of desire to score more goals against Indonesia as the contributing factor to the elimination.
 Australia failed to qualify for the New Zealand 2015 FIFA U-20 World Cup.
 This is just the second time since 1989 that Australia hasn't competed in the biennial event.